 Growing up on a plantation in Terrebonne Parish was the best thing that could happen to a Cajun boy.
 We had the best of two worlds, the land and the sea.
 Life was full of adventure.
 Everyday was an opportunity to explore the fields, woods, marshes and bayous of the plantation.
 A house was only a place to sleep and eat and we left early in the morning to find adventure and explore the fields and woods of the plantation.
 It was an age before television and video games; children had to entertain themselves the best they could with whatever was available.
 We had few toys.

 After the mid day rains the sun would come out; the earth would actually steam, at which time the men would return to the fields to work until almost dark.
 In the late evening we would find them.
 We would ride back on the mules and wagons hoping that they would have time to play a few minutes of baseball with us.
-One of our favorite things was to ride the slide, a wooden plank about 12’ long and a foot wide used to transport the plow to and from the field.
+One of our favorite things was to ride the slide, a wooden plank about 8 feet long and 14 inches wide used to transport the plow to and from the field.
 The plank had a chain loop at one end where the point of the plow slid into, which kept the plow from digging into the ground.
 The mules were still rigged up to the plow, and it was like riding a ski.
 As it was pulled the men had to have great balance.
 We held on to it, sometimes two or three boys riding the slide coming in from the fields.

 The heavy rains and flat lands of Terrebonne Parish required that the corn and sugarcane be planted on long mounds of soil, called rows.
 The low area between these mounds was called the ''middles''.
 Today the men were ''running drains'', laying a drain at right angles across the rows to drain the ''middles''.
 A mule-pulled plow loosened the soil and then the soil was manually shovelled out to form a drain.
 The varieties of corn and cane grew much taller than the one used today.
 They were taller than a man, and the men had to work with long sleeve shirts because the leafs would irritate the bare skin and in the dense corn and cane there was no wind, and their shirts would be drenched with sweat.